ppy/osu-wiki/news/2026/2026-02-16-happy-chinese-new-year.md

     }
 </style>

-To celebrate the occasion, we sat down with several prominent figures from the scene — including a content creator, top players, dedicated mappers, a creative designer and tournament organizers — to reflect on the journey so far and what 2026 holds for them.
+To celebrate the occasion, we sat down with several prominent figures from the scene — including a content creator, top players, dedicated mappers, a creative designer and tournament organisers — to reflect on the journey so far and what 2026 holds for them.

 ---